 Keynesian proposals resulted in a new economic school of thought, which earned the name Keynesian economics.
 Critics of Keynesian theories argued that his pseudo-scientific justifications were meant for politicians without a long-term vision to run fiscal deficits and amass high levels of debt.

-On the contrary, Friedman rendered Keynesian economics obsolete as he devised his ideas about monetarism.
+Friedman worked to render Keynesian economics obsolete as he devised his ideas about monetarism.
 He called for free-market capitalism to deregulate most areas of the economy.
-He also called for the return of classic economists, such as Adam Smith, who criticized the contemporary ideas of spending deficits, and further suggested that expanding fiscal policy only results in impaired coordination.
+He also called for the return of classic economists, such as Adam Smith, who criticized the contemporary ideas of spending deficits and further suggested that expanding fiscal policy only results in impaired coordination.

 Instead, Friedman advocated for free trade and the use of monetary policy to grow an economy.
 The slow and steady increase of money supply in an economy and the quantity theory of money was dubbed monetarism.
 His contributions and popularity attracted similar free-market intellectuals in the University of Chicago to form the free-thinkers community referred to as the Chicago School of Economics.

 Through his new paradigm in economics, Friedman brought about renewed concepts of human niceties, inflation, public policy, interest, emphasis on prices, and employment.
-After the 1976 Nobel Prize in Economics, he became the new face of a free market, subjecting Keynesian policies to an end in stagflation.
+After the 1976 Nobel Prize in Economics, he became the new face of free-market economics, bringing Keynesian policies to an end.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: